KristianLyng/varnishfoo/chapter-4.rst

 states you can affect.
 The goal is to give you the skills needed to write robust VCL that allows Varnish to cache efficiently.

-VCL is officially documented in the `vcl` manual page (``man vcl``), but you would do well if you revisit the state diagrams provided in appendix A.
-Throughout this chapter, those state diagrams will be used as reference and you will learn how to read them.
+VCL is officially documented in the :title:`vcl` manual page (``man vcl``), but you would do well if you revisit the state diagrams provided in appendix A.  Throughout this chapter, those state diagrams will be used as reference and you will learn how to read them.

 What you will not find in this chapter is an extensive description of every keyword and operator available.
 That is precisely what the manual page is